The Buddha taught in his first sermon the unsatisfactory

-The nature of the world
+nature of the thirst.

 There is a way out of dukkha as the Buddha explained further.
 Since people are unsatisfied or experience suffering because of craving, the logical step in stopping suffering is to uproot its cause, that is craving itself.
 The cessation of craving results in the extinction of the factors that cause suffering and the realisation of perfect peace and happiness, Nibbana.